 Modern use and application of essential oils

-Traditional and herbal medicine are still applied today in many parts of the developing world, however, in our modern industrial environment, essential oils are mainly (95%) produced and consumed by the food, flavour, perfume, cosmetic, and pharmaceutical industry.
+Traditional and herbal medicines are still applied today in many parts of the developing world.
+However, in our modern industrial environment, essential oils are mainly (95%) produced and consumed by the food, flavour, perfume, cosmetic, and pharmaceutical industry.

 Sweet orange, Mentha arvensis (Corn mint), Peppermint, Cedarwood, Lemon, Eucalyptus, Litsea cubeba (May chang), Clove leaf, Spearmint.